farzeencode/Mohammed-Farzeen---Report---Assignment-2-_DME-Trainee-Hiring-Apr-2024/README.md

 # Used to Scrap the Real Estate website

+I created a web scraper using Scrapy to collect real estate data from Bayut.com for rental properties in Dubai.
+The scraper navigates through property listings, extracting key information such as property ID, purpose, type, added date, furnishing status, price, location, size, agent name, and amenities.
+It also follows pagination to gather comprehensive data.
+The extracted data is saved in both JSON and CSV formats.
+This project has significantly improved my expertise in web scraping, data parsing, and handling large datasets in Python.

 This contains  python code , output json file and output csv file

 Spider name>>>>> bayut_spider